MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/layout.md

 # Work with Dynamics 365 Layout

-With [!include[cc-microsoft](../includes/cc-microsoft.md)] Dynamics 365 Layout, you can work with floor plans created with Microsoft Visio, or you can create a layout with the HoloLens app.
+With [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)], you can work with floor plans created with Microsoft Visio, or you can create a layout with the HoloLens app.
 You can use [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to make either type of layout available for immersive headsets.

 ## Import a Microsoft Visio floor plan

-To work with a Visio floor plan in Dynamics 365 Layout, take these three steps:
+To work with a Visio floor plan in [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)], take these three steps:

-1. Install the Visio add-in for Dynamics 365 Layout.
+1. Install the Visio add-in for [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)].

-2. Export the floor plan to Dynamics 365 Layout.
+2. Export the floor plan to [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)].

 3. Make the floor plan available for immersive headsets or [!include[cc-microsoft](../includes/cc-microsoft.md)] HoloLens using [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)].